-On one side is a breathtaking oceanside view, while on the other side lies rolling hills amid everlasting pines and roads that favor cyclists.
-Cambria gives the best of both experiences plus staple food and wine options, historic architecture, and a bicycle-friendly community that hosts the world-renown Eroica California event.
-Here are five roads to ride to give you the full flavor of the Central Coast.
+On one side is a breathtaking oceanside view, while on the other side lay rolling hills amid everlasting pines and roads that favor cyclists.
+Cambria gives the best of both experiences along with staple food and wine options, historic architecture, and a bicycle-friendly community that hosts the world-renown Eroica California event.
+Here are four roads to ride to give you the full flavor of the Central Coast.

 Moonstone Beach Drive

-One of the most iconic experiences of Cambria is Moonstone Beach and Boardwalk.
-While riding isn’t allowed on either, you can ride along Moonstone Beach Drive.
-This leisurely 2-mile road starts and stops at Highway 1, taking you along a coastline where you will pass by some of the most unique and welcoming lodging you’ll ever experience.
+This leisurely 2-mile road starts and stops at Highway 1, taking you along a coastline featuring some of the most unique and welcoming lodgings you’ll ever experience.

 Fiscalini Ranch Preserve